ccdc-opensource/csd-python-api-scripts/scripts/packing_similarity_dendrogram/ReadMe.md

 packing similarity between the structures.
 The file names are prefixed with the stem of the input file ( _i.e._ if roy.gcd is the input, then the similarity dendrogram will be called `roy_packing_similarity_tree.png`).

-If a large set of structures are inputted, the top _N_ structures can be selected using the -nm options.
+If a large set of structures are inputted, the top _N_ structures can be selected using the `-nm` options.

 Using the `-o` option will result in overlays being saved for each comparison (as .mol2 files).
 The matrix of similarities is also saved as a raw numpy matrix ( _i.e._ as `roy_similarity_matrix.txt`), and can be read back in (with `-m`) to skip the packing-similarity analysis, if, for example, a different clustering algorithm is desired or part of the script has been changed.

-The `--allow_molecular_differences` option can be used when comparing crystal structures of closely related molecules _ e.g._ salts and free forms.
+The `--allow_molecular_differences` option can be used when comparing crystal structures of closely related moleculese.g. salts and free forms.

-The `-s` option will strip all terminal atoms and carbon atom chains up to hetero atoms ( _e.g._ the methyl of a methoxy will be removed), which may be useful for identifying more coarse- grained similarity that ignores small changes in the periphery of the molecule.
+The `-s` option will strip all terminal atoms and carbon atom chains up to hetero atoms (e.g. the methyl of a methoxy will be removed), which may be useful for identifying more coarse- grained similarity that ignores small changes in the periphery of the molecule.
 A new cif is created containing the stripped molecule and analysis is performed using this file.
 Note that disordered experimental structures present in the input database will